sotiristiga/euroleague/README.md

 In the Third tab we have 6 new tabs

-Team ranking: Have some ranking stats such as
+Team ranking: Has some ranking stats such as

-The function which used -> compute_stats_teams(dataset_players,category,stat,names,Home_Away,result,Phase,Season)
+The function which is used -> compute_stats_teams(dataset_players,category,stat,names,Home_Away,result,Phase,Season)

 Games (G)
 Team average points